VarshiniAdurti28/Skill_Inventory_project/README.md

 ## Setup Instructions:
       - Download all the files on the page by navigating through Code -> Download Zip
       - Extract the files and make sure all of them are included in the same folder.
+      - Once one has accessed the application, they can also view the videos in the Video_link file to see a quick demonstration of the working project.